Chahnaz-Kbaisi/Python-PyBank-PyPoll/README.md

 * A python script was developed to help a small, rural town modernize its vote counting process.

 * A set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv) was provided.
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-A Python script was created to analyze the votes and calculates each of the following:
+A Python script was created to analyze the votes and calculate each of the following:

   * The total number of votes cast